Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Introduction

-We extend the feature selection problem to multi-users having their own private datasets and propose the first secure multi-party protocol to jointly compute the feature selection over the entire data without revealing their private information.

-Our proposed method is a two-party protocol based on the fully homomorphic encryption.
-Here, we briefly explain the related works of homomorphic cryptosystem.
-Given a public-key cryptosystem, let $E[m]$ be an integer $m$ encrypted with its public key; if $E[m+n]$ (the cipher text of $m+n$) can be computed from $E[m]$ and $E[n]$ only with public information, in particular without decrypting $E[m]$ and $E[n]$, then $E$ is said to be additive homomorphic, and if $E[mn]$ can also be computed from $E[m]$ and $E[n]$ in addition, then $E$ is said to be fully homomorphic.
-Besides, when any plaintext $m$ can encrypt into any element of a set consisting of sufficiently many ciphertexts and for each execution of encryption, such a ciphertext is chosen probabilistically, $E$ is said to be probabilistic.
-For a cryptosystem, being probabilistic is required to satisfy the security of ciphertext {\em indistinguishability}: given $x_1,x_2$ and $E[x_i]$ when $i$ is secretly selected one of $1$ and $2$ uniformly at random, it is computationally impossible to guess $i$.
+To design a secure protocol for feature selection, we focus on the framework of homomorphic encryption.
+Given a public key encryption scheme $E$, let $E[m]$ denote a ciphertext of integer $m$; if $E[m+n]$ can be computed from $E[m]$ and $E[n]$ without decrypting them, then $E$ is said to be {\em additive} homomorphic, and if $E[mn]$ can also be computed, then $E$ is said to be {\em fully} homomorphic.
+Furthermore, modern public-key encryption must be {\em probabilistic}: when the same message $m$ is encrypted multiple times, the encryption algorithm produces different ciphertexts of $E[m]$.

-In the last two decades, various homomorphic encryptions have been proposed that satisfy those homomorphic properties.
-The first (probabilistic) additive homomorphic encryption was proposed by Paillier~\cite{Paillier1999}.
-Somewhat homomorphic encryption that allows a sufficient number of additions and a restricted number of multiplications have also been proposed~\cite{Boneh2005,Brakerski2012,Attrapadung2018}, and by using these cryptosystems, we can compute more difficult problems, such as the inner product of two vectors.
-The first fully homomorphic encryption with unlimited number of additions and multiplications was proposed by Gentry~\cite{Gentry2009}, and since then, useful libraries for the fully homomorphic encryption have been developed specially for bitwise operations and floating point operations.
+Various homomorphic encryption schemes have been proposed to satisfy those homomorphic properties over the last two decades.
+The first additive homomorphic encryption was proposed by Paillier~\cite{Paillier1999}. {\em Somewhat} homomorphic encryption that allows a sufficient number of additions and a limited number of multiplications has also been proposed~\cite{Boneh2005,Brakerski2012,Attrapadung2018}, and we can use these cryptosystems to compute more difficult problems, such as the inner product of two vectors.
+Gentry~\cite{Gentry2009} proposed the first fully homomorphic encryption (FHE) with unlimited number of additions and multiplications, and since then, useful libraries for fully homomorphic encryption have been developed, particularly for bitwise operations and floating-point operations.
+TFHE~\cite{Chillotti2020,TFHE} is known as a fastest fully homomorphic encryption that is optimized for bitwise operations.